 Patient: My husband had a colonoscopy Feb 12, began bleeding rectally 2 days later. had to have perforation surgery performed.
 The surgery was a success and no more bleeding but on Aug 31 he suffered a cerebellar ischemic stroke on both sides of his head which the drs say is rare.
 He has no risk factors, does not smoke, no plaque, diabetes or high blood pressure.
 I am wondering if the colonoscopy repair could have caused a deferred stroke with a clot from the surgery in February?
 His doctors think the time period is too long but I have done some reading and it seems it could be possible.
 Would like an independent opinion.

-Thank you for your question.
+Patient: thank you for your opinion.